 The Recipient Broadcast Area ID IE is a string, which shall allow identiying 65535 different Broadcast Areas.
 The Recipient Broadcast Area ID is provisoned on the Application Client or the Application Server and is mapped by the Legacy 3GPP Message Gateway onto the Broadcast Area as used by the broadcast service in the 5GC.

-Editor's Note: The number "65535" is FFS.、
+Editor's Note: The number "65535" may be revisited in Stage 3.

 10.5 Message ID

 The Message ID Information Element uniquely identifies a specific MSGin5G message in the MSGin5G service.
-If Delivery Report is required by a MSGin5G message, the Message ID IE in this MSGin5G message is used by the sender of the MSGin5G message to match the Delivery Report with the original MSGin5G message.
-It is also used by the MSGin5G Server in aggregating the message delivery reports.
+If message delivery status report is required by a MSGin5G message, the Message ID IE in this MSGin5G message is used by the sender of the MSGin5G message to match the message delivery status report with the original MSGin5G message.
+It is also used by the MSGin5G Server in aggregating the message delivery status report message delivery status reports.

 The Message ID is globally unique within the MSGin5G service and is generated by the sender of a new message.